mmhobi7/conky-spotify/README.md

 This is a spotify display made for the native spotify client: https://www.spotify.com/us/download/previews/

 Dependencies:
-python
+* python
-http://www.dafont.com/ll-record.font (for the play symbol)
+* http://www.dafont.com/ll-record.font (for the play symbol)
+* imagemagick
+* Ubuntu (otherwise use branch v1.0)

 For the files, rename the "conkyrc" to ".conkyrc" and place it in your home directory.
 Place the spotify-display folder inside a ".conky" folder in your home directory.